-The two most obvious factors to consider are aquarium plants, rocks, driftwood, and other decorations to create a visually attractive, and stimulating environment, as well as providing security for the fish.
+The two most obvious factors to consider are aquarium plants, rocks, driftwood, and other decorations to create a visually attractive, and stimulating environment, as well as provide security for the fish.

 If you intend to keep plants in trays, or they don’t have root systems, then the amount of substrate used is irrelevant.
 This is because they will get most of their nutrients from the water, so don’t need a strong base.

-However, plants with root systems will need a finer type of gravel or other substrate in order to grow and remain stable in the aquarium.
-Not only will it have to be a a finer gravel, but it will need to be deeper and more compact it.
+However, plants with root systems will need a finer type of gravel or other substrates in order to grow and remain stable in the aquarium.
+Not only will it have to be finer gravel, but it will need to be deeper and more compact.

-The other part of the consideration is stability for things like large rocks, heavy driftwood and ornaments that you put in the tank to create fun environment for your fish.
+The other part of the consideration is stability for things like large rocks, heavy driftwood, and ornaments that you put in the tank to create a fun environment for your fish.

 These can move and fall over if they sink into the substrate.
 This is not only annoying, but it could be dangerous to the fish.